JanssenProject/jans/README.md

 ### Design Goals

-The Janssen Project is aligned with the goals of cloud native infrastructure to enable:
+The Janssen Project is aligned with the goals of cloud-native infrastructure to enable:

 1. High Concurrency: For digital identity infrastructure, the number of users is not necessarily related to performance.
 If you have a billion users who never login, you can do this with a monolithic platform.
 Concurrency is hard.
 Janssen is designed to scale horizontally--enabling hypothetically any concurrency by adding more compute and memory.

-2. Highly Available: Digital identity infrastructure is mission critical.
+2. Highly Available: Digital identity infrastructure is mission-critical.
 For many applications, if you can't login, you're dead in the water.
 Robustness is a fundamental consideration.

-3. Flexible while Upgradable: Open source gives you the freedom to modify the code.
+3. Flexible while Upgradable: Open-source gives you the freedom to modify the code.
 But having your own fork of the code might make it hard to upgrade--you'll have to merge changes.
 Janssen provides standard interfaces that make it possible to implement custom business logic in an upgrade-friendly manner.

 ## Governance

 Janssen is a Linux Foundation project, governed according to the [charter](https://docs.jans.io/head/governance/charter/).
 Technical oversight of the project is the responsibility of the Technical Steering Committee ("TSC").
-Day to day decision-making is in the hands of the Contributors.
+Day-to-day decision-making is in the hands of the Contributors.
 The TSC helps to guide the direction of the project and to improve the quality and security of the development process.

 ## Support

-If you find a bug in a Janssen project, would like to suggest a new feature, have a "howto" or "usage" question,
+If you find a bug in the Janssen project, would like to suggest a new feature, or have a "howto" or "usage" question,
 [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) is the main channel for community support.
 There is also a [community chat on Gitter](https://app.gitter.im/#/room/#JanssenProject_Lobby:gitter.im).